NeuroDesk/neurocommand/README.md

 # neurodesk
-<<<<<<< Updated upstream
-an installer that makes our containerized applications available on any linux system with singularity installed
+neurodesk makes containerized applications available on any linux system with singularity installed

+## requirements:
+- singularity
+- lmod

 ## Run installer on any linux
 ./neurodesk.sh